pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 VNF Mapping is used to declare which exact VNF instance to be used for each VNF in the Forwarding Path.
-The following command would list VNFs in Tacker and then map each VNFD defined in the VNFFGD Forwarding Path to the desired VNF instance:
+The following command would list VNFs in Apmec and then map each VNFD defined in the VNFFGD Forwarding Path to the desired VNF instance:

 .. code-block:: console